-Iterative Visual search: After that, product suggestion list is refreshed with products similar to the matched product (bottom part), thus allowing user to move in space of similar fashion product until he/she gets to the most similar one.
+- The worker is first presented with product suggestions for the original image (top part). - Then the worker can select a similarly looking product from the product suggestions list. - After that, product suggestion list is refreshed with products similar to the matched product (bottom part), thus allowing user to move in space of similar fashion product until he/she gets to the most similar one.